 16. CHANGE IN MARITAL STATUS.
 If your marital status changes, you have the right to continue your insurance coverage.
 You have a right to a new policy in your name that has coverages which most nearly approximate the coverages of your prior policy, including the same expiration date.
 The insurance company cannot date the new policy so that a gap in coverage occurs.

-- towing and labor claims; however, once you have made four of these claims in a three year period, the company may eliminate this coverage from your policy on your next renewal date; and
+- Towing and labor claims; however, once you have made four of these claims in a three year period, the company may eliminate this coverage from your policy on your next renewal date.

 18. USE OF AGE TO NONRENEW.
 Your insurance company cannot refuse to renew your policy based solely on the age of any person covered by the policy.
 This includes placing you in a higher priced company or requiring a named driver exclusion for a teenager who reaches driving age.